pssc/ha-addon-lms/lms/DOCS.md

 ### Option: `skin` (optional)

 Name of skin to use for ingress interface.
-In this case the material skin is an extra skin installable through lms pelkase do this before enabling this option and restartig the HA addon.
-Each skin may require custom support for ingress use currently only material has been tested over the default.
+In this case the material skin is an extra skin installable through lms.
+Please do this before enabling this option and restartig the HA addon.
+Each skin requires custom support for ingress, currently only material has been tested over the default.

 ```yaml
 skin: material